Cohomology jump loci of 3-manifolds: A Tangent Cone theorem for -manifolds

-Now consider the case when $n=b_1(M)$ is odd and at least $3$, and $\mu_M$ is not generic, which is not covered by Theorem \ref{thm:tc 3d}.
-In this situation, the equality $\TC_{\one}(\VV^1_1(M))=\RR^1_1(M)$ may or may not hold.
-For instance, if $M$ is the connected sum of $n$ copies of $S^1\times S^2$, then $\mu_M=0$ and so is not generic, yet the aforementioned equality holds (see Corollary \ref{cor:cjl conn} below for a more general instance of this phenomenon).
+Now consider the case when $n=b_1(M)$ is odd and at least $3$, and $\mu_M$ is not generic, a case which is not covered by Theorem \ref{thm:tc 3d}.
+In this situation, $\RR^1_1(M)=H^1(M,\C)$, by Theorem \ref{thm:res closed3m}, while the equality $\TC_{\one}(\VV^1_1(M))=\RR^1_1(M)$ may or may not hold.
+For instance, if $M$ is the connected sum of $n$ copies of $S^1\times S^2$, then $\mu_M=0$ is not generic, yet the aforementioned equality holds (see Corollary \ref{cor:cjl conn} below for a more general instance of this phenomenon).
 On the other hand, as we shall see in Example \ref{ex:bdry gen}, there are $3$-manifolds $M$ with $n=15, 21, 45, 55, 91, \ldots$ for which $\mu_M$ is not generic, while $\TC_{\one}(\VV^1_1(M))$ is a proper subset of $\RR^1_1(M)$.